jacobghunter/cantanker/README.md

 - Nice!
 View display
 - Low profile with choc v1 switches

-You can find the source FCStd file for the case and plates [here](mechanical/Cantanker_Case_and_Plates.FCStd) print-ready exports below:
+You can find the source FCStd file for the case and plates [here](mechanical/Cantanker_Case_and_Plates.FCStd) and print-ready exports below:

 | Part | STLs | STEPs |
 | :--- | :--- | :--- |